geometric-intelligence/TopoBenchmark/README.md

 ## :rocket: Liftings

-We list the liftings used in `TopoBenchmarkX` to transform datasets.
+We list the liftings used in `TopoBenchmark` to transform datasets.
 Here, a _lifting_ refers to a function that transforms a dataset defined on a topological domain (_e.g._, on a graph) into the same dataset but supported on a different topological domain (_e.g._, on a simplicial complex).

 <details>
 <summary><b> Topology Liftings </b></summary>